 The Pennsylvania Dutch Council serves more than 5,300 youth.
 The various programs include:

-Cub Scouting.
-A family and home centered program for boys in the first through fifth grade.
+Cub Scouts A family and home centered program for boys and girls in kindergarten through fifth grade.

-Boy Scouting.
-A program for boys 11 through 18 designed to achieve the aims of Scouting through a vigorous outdoor program and peer group leadership with the counsel of an adult Scoutmaster.
+Scouts BSA A program for boys and girls age 11 through 18 designed to achieve the aims of Scouting through a vigorous outdoor program and peer group leadership with the counsel of an adult Scoutmaster.

-Venturing.
-An active, exciting program for young men and women 14 through 21 built around five program fields of emphasis: advancement, high adventure, personal development, service, and special programs and events.
+Venturing An active, exciting program for young men and women aged 14 through 21 built around five program fields of emphasis: advancement, high adventure, personal development, service, and special programs and events.

 Council Service Center.
 The Council Service Center is located at 630 Janet Avenue, Suite B-114, Lancaster, Pennsylvania.
 The Service Center serves as the clearinghouse for all information, program support, and unit/individual records.
 Our Scout Shop offers a full line of Boy Scouts of America merchandise including uniforms, equipment, literature, insignia, recognition items, craft supplies, badges, and Scouting accessories.

-Camp Bashore: Camp Bashore is a 400 acre Boy Scout camp nestled in the foothills of the Blue Mountains of central Pennsylvania.
+Bashore Scout Reservation: Bashore Scout Reservation is a 400 acre Scouts BSA camp nestled in the foothills of the Blue Mountains of central Pennsylvania.
 Founded in 1947, Camp Bashore has earned a reputation for providing one of the Northeast Region’s finest summer camp programs.
 Bashore features miles of hiking trails, a 5.5 acre lake that offers sailing, kayaking, canoeing, rowing, and fishing, an Olympic sized swimming pool, Shooting Sports ranges that provide opportunities for rifle, shotgun, and archery shooting (3-D and traditional targets- unlike any course you’ve ever seen!), a COPE course and an Indoor Climbing gym!
-A nearby horse stable even affords participants the opportunity to earn Horsemanship Merit Badge.
-Bashore offers programs for first-year Boy Scouts, experienced older Scouts, and even training for Adult Leaders- something for everyone!
+Bashore offers programs for first-year Scouts BSA, experienced older Scouts, and even training for Adult Leaders- something for everyone!

 In addition to a summer experience, Bashore offers year-round camping opportunities.
 The camp maintains three cabins / lodges that can accommodate 22-40 persons.
 Cabins are equipped with double bunks and mattresses, propane stove, and are heated with woodstoves (firewood is provided, though re-stocking what you use is welcomed).
 Water is available from frost-free hydrants.
 On site are two campsites with Adirondack shelters, and many other campsite areas for primitive tent camping.
 Our Campmaster Corps offers programs to supplement your unit’s program such as Rifle and Archery, First Aid, CPR, Cooking, Orienteering and other skills.
 Some units choose us as a base camp while exploring off-site program opportunities.